AlejaSj/CodeWars/README.md

 - 32. How good are you really?
 - 33. Calculate average
 - 34. Beginner Series #2 Clock
+- 35. You Can't Code Under Pressure #1
+- 36. MakeUpperCase
+- 37. Simple multiplication
+- 38. Invert Values
+- 39. Sentences Smash
+- 40. Beginner - Reduce but Grow
+- 41. Count of positives / sum of negatives
+- 42. You only need one - Beginner
+- 43. Fake Binary
+- 44. Calculate BMI

 ### 7 Kyu
 - 1. Disemvowel Trolls